Temps and termites are on the rise. Schedule your free inspection today.

 Asian tiger mosquito aedes albopictus

-The invasive Aedes mosquitoes are considered dangerous because they can spread several serious illnesses.
+The short answer is yes, the invasive Aedes mosquitoes are considered dangerous because they can spread several serious illnesses.
 They are the primary carriers of viruses like dengue fever, Zika virus, chikungunya, and yellow fever.

 Not every bite from an Aedes mosquito will lead to illness, but the risk is there, especially in areas where these viruses are active.
 That’s why it’s important to reduce exposure and control mosquito activity around your home.
 Our pest control experts can help with this.